dannyolsen/shroombox/shroombox3/README.md

 - **DeviceManager**: Provides a unified interface for accessing all hardware devices
 - **SettingsManager**: Handles loading, saving, and updating configuration
+- **Controllers**: High-level controllers for environment, fan, humidity, and temperature management

 ### Utils